dkaty123/FlareX/README.md

 Flare has some really powerfull tools like FTSO or Secure Random Numbers, but implementing these and reading through confusion documentation can make it super hard!
 Developers are left reverse-engineering outdated codebases, and users are overwhelmed by poor UX and unclear mechanics.

-FlareSync fixes all of that—with simplicity, clarity, and power, all built on the Flare Network’s enshrined data protocols.
+FlareX fixes all of that—with simplicity, clarity, and power, all built on the Flare Network’s enshrined data protocols.
 This platform is a way for Developers to test and undestand how cool protocols like FTSO, FDC, Randon Numbers and FAssets are!

 ## 🚀 Project Overview

-FlareSync is a comprehensive decentralized finance platform built on Flare Network, showcasing the power of Flare's enshrined data protocols.
+FlareX is a comprehensive decentralized finance platform built on Flare Network, showcasing the power of Flare's enshrined data protocols.
 This platform integrates multiple Flare protocols to create a world-changing DeFi ecosystem that addresses real-world liquidity and cross-chain interoperability challenges.

 ![image](https://github.com/user-attachments/assets/8bf971a8-152d-4295-8703-63329eadcd74)